Steff4evr/portfolio/README.md

 ## FUNCTIONALITY/FEATURES
 This portfolio is designed to be simple and eye catching, but easy to navigate, all while capturing a glimpse of my personality through bright colour choices.
+Have added animations to the portfolio pages and graphical elements.

 ### Home:
 Contains an image of myself, my name, email address and phone number.
 This also contains a link to my github and likedin  profiles.